jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ### Routing Traffic Through a Selection of Specified Chains of SOCKS Servers

-To route traffic through a selection of specified chains of SOCKS servers, you can use the following rule results:
+To route traffic through a selection of specified chains of SOCKS servers, you can use the following rule actions:

--   `routeSelectionStrategy`: Specifies the selection strategy for the next route (This rule result is optional.
-If this rule result is not specified, the setting `routeSelectionStrategy` is used.)
+-   `routeSelectionStrategy`: Specifies the selection strategy for the next route (This rule action is optional.
+If this rule action is not specified, the setting `routeSelectionStrategy` is used.)
--   `selectableRouteId`: Specifies the ID for a selectable [route](#chaining-to-specified-chains-of-other-socks-servers) (This rule result is optional.
-This rule result can be specified multiple times with each rule result specifying another ID for a selectable route.
-If this rule result is not specified, all the routes defined by the settings `chaining.routeId` and `lastRouteId` are selectable.)
+-   `selectableRouteId`: Specifies the ID for a selectable [route](#chaining-to-specified-chains-of-other-socks-servers) (This rule action is optional.
+This rule action can be specified multiple times with each rule action specifying another ID for a selectable route.
+If this rule action is not specified, all the routes defined by the settings `chaining.routeId` and `lastRouteId` are selectable.)

-These rule results can be used with the following rule conditions:
+These rule actions can be used with the following rule conditions:

 -   `clientAddress`
 -   `socks5.method`